Insights to help ignite the power of your people

 4. Congress passes tax treatments for certain wages and benefits

-Paid leave laws will continue to expand as Congress passes new tax treatments.
+Paid leave requirements and new tax treatments are expanding across the United States.
 In 17 states and the District of Columbia, paid sick leave is now required, while 13 states have enacted paid family leave laws.
 Congress has also changed tax treatment for child-care benefits, paid leave, tips and overtime.

 Employers who offer child-care benefits can now deduct 40% of those expenses up to $500,000.
 The family and medical leave tax credit has been extended another four years and increased from 12.5% to 25%.
 As of the 2025 tax year, employees can deduct a certain amount of income from qualified overtime and tips when filing their federal income taxes.